typebrigade/typebrigade.com/details-for-speakers.md

 We average 80 attendees per event but have been steadily growing since June 2014.
 It’s about one half professional and student graphic and interaction designers, a small group of aspiring type designers and letterers, and the remainder work outside of the industry but have a strong interest in typography.

-(If you’re interested, you can also see [our full member list](http://www.meetup.com/typebrigade/members/).)
+(If you’re interested, you can also see [our full member list](http://www.meetup.com/typebrigade/members/) to get a sense of who will be there.)

 ### Promotion

 If there’s anyone you’d like us to promote the event to on your behalf (a specific blog, emailing a local designer, etc.) we’d be more than happy to do what we can.
 Just email [Kenneth](mailto:kenneth@typebrigade.com) with any details.

-We have pretty solid attendance for the event, but any promotion you’re willing to help us out with ([retweeting @typebrigade](http://twitter.com/typebrigade), telling co-workers, etc.) is always appreciated.
+We have pretty solid attendance for the event, but any on-going promotion you’re willing to help us out with ([retweeting @typebrigade](http://twitter.com/typebrigade), telling co-workers, listing your talk with us on your site, etc.) is always appreciated.

 ## Questions?